What is TEEP? Using Total Effective Equipment Performance to Improve Efficiency

 Therefore, the best TEEP we could hope for, if all ran perfectly, is 48% (1,051 hours of scheduled time, divided by 2,208, and multiplied by 100 to get a percentage).
 This 48% is the availability figure we will use in our final calculation.

-Unfortunately, everything does not run perfectly.
+Unfortunately, but as expected, everything does not run perfectly.
 Our factory sometimes experiences equipment failure; combined with repairs and maintenance times, we reach an average downtime of 2.9 hours every day.
 Therefore, our performance is 82% (13.1 hours divided by 16 and multiplied by 100).

 Finally, while product quality is good, it’s not 100%.
-During the three months the factory ran into quality losses, and product quality averaged 91% — some products required rework.
+During the three months in our example, the factory ran into quality issues and product quality averaged 91% — some products required rework.

 TEEP = Availability x Performance x Quality